Blue cheese is a type of cheese made with mold that gives it a strong taste and blue veins.

 A study looked at the effects of blue cheese on fat cells.

-The study found that blue cheese can reduce the size of fat cells and also help to break down fat.
+The study found that blue cheese can reduce the size of fat cells and also help break down fat.

 The study’s lead author said that the findings could lead to the development of new treatments for cellulite.